joestubbs/coe379L-sp24/docs/unit03/hands_on_cnn.rst

     print("Files in test/soup: ", len(os.listdir("../data/Food-cnn-split/test/Soup")))
     print("Files in test/vegetable-fruit: ", len(os.listdir("../data/Food-cnn-split/test/Vegetable-Fruit")))

-By the end of these steps, your train and test each should have 3 folders for Bread, Soup and Vegetable-Fruit populated
+By the end of these steps, your train and test each should have 3 folders for Bread, Soup and Vegetable-Fruit populated.

 Step 2: Data preprocessing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now that we got the raw files in training, we need to make sure it is suitable for training models.
+Now that we got the image files in train folder, we need to make sure they need pre-processing to be used for training models.
 The images given to us of different sizes.
-We need to select a target size for each image, so the model can be trained on them.
+We need to select a target size for each image (150,150,3), so the model can be trained on them.
-We also need to Rescale the images by importing Rescaling from ``tensorflow.keras.layers.experimental.preprocessing``
+We also need to Rescale the images by importing Rescaling from ``tensorflow.keras.layers.experimental.preprocessing``.
 ``Rescaling(scale=1./255)`` is used to rescale pixel values from the typical range of [0, 255] to the range [0, 1].
 This rescaling is often used when dealing with image data to ensure that the values are within a suitable range for training neural networks.

-We will use the tf.keras.utils.image_dataset_from_directory() function to create a TensorFlow tf.data.Dataset from image files in a directory.
+We will use the ``tf.keras.utils.image_dataset_from_directory()`` function to create a TensorFlow tf.data.Dataset from image files in a directory.
 This will create a labeled dataset for us and the labels correspond to the directory that image is in.

-Let's first install `tensorflow_datasets`.
+Let's first install `tensorflow_datasets` so we can create train and validation datasets.

 .. code-block:: python3